 If you’re building a product routine from scratch, there is one style staple that should be at the top of your shopping list whether you have dark brown hair or ash blonde locks: hair pomade.

 We spoke to Michael Mejia, Baxter of California brand ambassador, to end your confusion once and for all.
-Keep scrolling to find out what hair pomade is, which type is best for you, and how to make it a part of your routine.
+Keep scrolling to find out what hair pomade is, which type from the L'Oréal portfolio of products is best for you, and how to make it a part of your routine.

 What Is Hair Pomade Used For?Wondering how men achieve those perfectly slicked-back, high-shine ‘dos?
 The answer is hair pomade.
 Hair pomade is a styling product known for creating hairstyles like quiffs, pompadours, and ducktails.
 If you skip regular styling gels because of the crunchy and clumpy feel they can leave behind, hair pomade might be for you.
 The product doesn’t harden once applied to the hair, making it ideal for setting hairstyles in place while remaining flexible.